 This is something only you can answer.
 Do you need full-time help?
 Is your need only temporary or do you have a smaller business, so you don’t need full-time support?
 Think about what’s going to be best for your tutoring business because that’s what matters.
 You might start with a part-time service and upgrade later, too, if you’re just starting and want to make sure it’s the right fit.

 Experience is always going to be helpful, but it’s not absolutely necessary.
 In this case, the soft skills mentioned above, along with basic receptionist and administrative abilities, will be far more valuable to your tutoring business than actual education or tutoring experience.
 The latter, you can generally train people on, while you can’t train someone to be organized, diligent, a self-starter, and so forth.

 Your tutoring is your top priority, but your clients still need attention.
 When you partner with the virtual receptionists at Smith.ai, you’ll be able to deliver both and do so without missing a beat.
-Our team of 24/7 agents will be available to assist with things like after-hours calls, live chat, Facebook message and SMS message answering, scheduling and payment collection, and even lead intake, and so much more.
+Our team of 24/7 agents will be available to assist with things like after-hours calls, live chat, SMS message answering, scheduling and payment collection, and even lead intake, and so much more.